HumanCellAtlas/dcp-community/rfcs/text/0004-dss-deletion-process.md

 * This introduces the ability to permanently destroy data from the DSS.
 * There is no limit on the amount of data that can be rapidly permanently deleted.
-* Permanently deletion does not occur until after the grace period has elapsed.
+* Permanent deletion does not occur until after the grace period has elapsed.
 This could be problematic if files need to be removed sooner.
 * If two bundles share files and only one bundle is deleted, this causes the remaining bundle to be incomplete.
 * the ability to search for bundles that contain a files is depended on maintaining a current index of bundles and files.